Moreno Beretta: Career

-Born in Santa Margherita of Liguria region, Beretta started his career at the city of Genoa, the capital of Liguria for U.C.
+Born in Santa Margherita of the Liguria region, Beretta started his career at the city of Genoa, the capital of Liguria, for U.C.
 Sampdoria.
 In 2012, he left the reserve team for Lega Pro Prima Divisione club Portogruaro, along with Edoardo Blondett, Andrea Magrassi, Alessandro Martinelli, Andrea Tozzo and Giuseppe Zampano in temporary deal, on 2 August 2012.
 On 31 January 2013 Beretta left for fellow third division club Virtus Entella.
 On 13 July 2013 Beretta remained in the third division for Paganese.
 On 28 January 2014 he was signed by San Marino with option to renew the loan.
 The Sanmarinese club finished as the second from the bottom of Group A. However, due to the merger of the two divisions of Lega Pro (ex–Serie C), no teams would be relegated from Lega Pro Prima Divisione to Serie D in 2014, except Nocerina due to sports fraud.

 On 12 July 2014 he was released by Sampdoria.
 On 6 October 2014 he was signed by Pisa.

-In summer 2015 he was signed by Mantova.
-On 15 July 2016 he was released.
+In summer 2015, he was signed by Mantova.
+On 15 July 2016, he was released.